Hunter-Wrynn/Hunter-Wrynn.github.io/_pages/about.md

 Currently, I focus on Model Reuse and Agentic RL.
 I am also interested in LLMs for recommending systems and quantitative trading.

-For collaboration and inquiries, contact: hunterwrynn@gmail.com
+For collaboration and inquiries, contact: hunterwrynn AT gmail DOT com

 <!--
 # 🔥 News